 - Each instance must have the

-image.osconfig attribute set (see below) python3should be installed inside the instance- The LXD agent must be installed and running (for
+image.osconfig attribute set (see below) python3should be installed inside the instances- The LXD agent must be installed and running inside the instances

-ansible_connection: lxd) - For Windows instances, the OpenSSH server must be enabled and configured for an administrator user
+- For Windows instances, OpenSSH server must be enabled and configured for an administrator user

 Setting the image.os Attribute

-The playbook relies on the image.os attribute to detect the OS family.
+The automation relies on the image.os attribute to detect the OS family.
 You can view and set it like this:

 $ lxc list -cns,image.os:OS